Announcement

 Manufacturing Execution System Architecture

-The ANSI/ISA-95 is an international standard for the integration of enterprise and control systems.
+The ANSI/ISA-95 are an international standard for the integration of enterprise and control systems.
 The ANSI/ISA-95 merged the MESA-11 model with the Purdue Reference Model to create a functional hierarchy for MES.
-As you can see in the infographics below, MES was established at intermediate level three, falling between ERP and process control.
+As you can see on the infographic below, MES was established at intermediate level three, falling between ERP and process control.

 What are the Benefits of Using a Manufacturing Execution System?

-If you’re considering an MES, it’s important to understand all the benefits it will bring your business.
-Here are some examples of how your plant or factory will benefit from an MES
+If you’re considering an MES, knowing all the benefits it will bring your business is important.
+Here are some examples of how an MES will benefit your manufacturing efficiency:

 Is an MES Right for My Business?